joemoose/dungeoneers.d20/docs/play.md

 !!!
 Tip

-	Always look to gain an advantage over opponents and situations!
+	Always look to gain an advantage over opponents and obstacles!

 ### Opposed Saves